Where To Watch The Six Nations In London

 Watch Six Nations London: the interior of the pub

-One of London's finest rugby pubs, Faltering Fullback
+One of London's finest rugby pubs, the Faltering Fullback.

-Hands-down one of London's best rugby pubs, the Faltering Fullback is an Irish boozer through and through, so is a particularly savvy option for anyone cheering on the boys in green.
-Line your stomach with a cracking Thai curry, and be sure to come out for air during half time — the pub has a sprawling, multi-tiered garden.
-Worth noting that they don't take bookings, so get there early.
+Hands-down one of London's finest rugby pubs, the Faltering Fullback is an Irish boozer through and through, and a particularly savvy option for anyone cheering on the boys in green.
+That said, they screen every one of the 15 matches of the Six Nations tournament.
+Line your stomach with a cracking Thai curry, and be sure to step out for air during half time — the pub has a sprawling, multi-tiered garden.
+It's worth noting they don't take bookings: arrive early.

 Faltering Fullback, Finsbury Park